MicrosoftDocs/win32/desktop-src/uxguide/vis-layout.md

     All things being equal, users will read these numbers in the following order: 1, 2, 4, and 3.

 -   But in interactive UI, not all things are equal so different UI elements receive different levels of attention.
-Users tend to look at interactive controls—especially controls in the upper left and center of the window—and prominent text first.
+Users tend to look at interactive controls especially controls in the upper left and center of the window and prominent text first.

 ![figure of screen with sharp and blurred text ](images/vis-layout-image6.png)